NacktGem/NovaOS-Core-Systems/SECURITY.md

-# Security Policy — NovaOS
+# NovaOS-Core-Systems Security Policy

-NovaOS is built to the Sovereign Standard, prioritizing local-first execution, zero-trust principles, and role-based permissions.

-## Supported Versions
-Security patches are provided for the latest release branch only.
+## 🔐 Sovereign Standard Enforcement
+All components must follow the Sovereign Standard:
+- AES-512 encryption for all data at rest
+- Post-quantum readiness for all communications
+- Zero-trust architecture with role-based access
+- No unapproved external dependencies

-## Reporting a Vulnerability
+## 🚨 Reporting a Vulnerability
 If you discover a security issue:
-1. Do NOT create a public GitHub issue.
-2. Email [Founder Contact Placeholder] with:
+1. Contact: 4LEportal@proton.me (encrypted email preferred)
+2. Include:
-   - Detailed description of the issue
+   - Detailed description of the vulnerability
    - Steps to reproduce
    - Potential impact
-   - Suggested fix (if any)
-3. You will receive a response within 72 hours.

-## Security Design
-- **Encryption:** AES-256-GCM & XChaCha20-Poly1305 for symmetric, Kyber hybrid key exchange.
-- **Local-first:** No sensitive keys, vaults, or AI models leave the local environment.
-- **Role Enforcement:** Founder GodMode bypasses all logging; all other roles fully logged.
+## 🛡️ AI & Content Protection
+- All content is dynamically watermarked and fingerprinted
+- Anti-leak deterrents include auto-blackout and honeypots
+- Suspicious behavior triggers adaptive security routines

+## 📦 Secure Development Guidelines
-- **Modules:** All modules are signed and verified before load.
+- All commits must be verified and signed
-- **No External CDNs:** All assets are self-hosted to prevent tracking.

-## Prohibited Practices
-- No covert surveillance
-- No non-consensual monitoring
+- No sensitive credentials stored in repo
-- No third-party analytics without explicit consent
+- Models and vaults excluded from version control